Improving control over unobservables with network data: Improving control over unobservables using network data

 Assuming unconfoundedness conditional on observed covariates $X_i^o$, suppose that a researcher uses observables to construct an estimator of the ATE, say $\widehat{\mbox{ATE}}^o$, whose influence function is the efficient score.

-It may be of interest to test for a possible confounding effect of unobservables featured in network formation by testing whether the difference between $\widehat{\mbox{ATE}}$ and $\widehat{\mbox{ATE}}^o$ is statistically significant.\footnote{I thank an anonymous referee for suggesting this setup for a Hausman test.} Formally, if the regularity for asymptotic normality are met, then under the null that the outcome is unaffected by the unobserved components, \textit{i.e.}, $\mbox{CATE}(X_i) \equiv \mbox{CATE}(X_i^o)$, we can establish
+It may be of interest to test for a possible confounding effect of unobservables featured in network formation by testing whether the difference between $\widehat{\mbox{ATE}}$ and $\widehat{\mbox{ATE}}^o$ is statistically significant.\footnote{I thank an anonymous referee for suggesting this setup for a Hausman test.}\footnote{If one is unwilling to assume one of the sufficient conditions for the WATE to equal the ATE, a possibility is to drop the same individuals from the sample when applying a standard method based on observables and re-interpret the test as testing for equality of WATE.} Formally, if the regularity conditions for asymptotic normality are met, then under the null that the outcome is unaffected by the unobserved components, \textit{i.e.}, $\mbox{CATE}(X_i) \equiv \mbox{CATE}(X_i^o)$, we can establish

 which forms the basis for a test.